Louis Theroux: Early career

 Theroux's first employment as a journalist was in the United States with Metro Silicon Valley, an alternative free weekly newspaper in San Jose, California.
-In 1992, he was hired as a writer for Spy.
-He also worked as a correspondent on Michael Moore's TV Nation series, for which he provided segments on offbeat cultural subjects, including selling Avon to women in the Amazon Rainforest, the Jerusalem syndrome, and attempts by the Ku Klux Klan to rebrand itself as a civil rights group for white people.
+In 1992, he was hired as a writer for the satirical monthly magazine Spy.
+He also worked as a correspondent on Michael Moore's TV Nation series, for which he provided segments on offbeat cultural subjects, including selling Avon to women in the Amazon rainforest, the Jerusalem syndrome, and attempts by the Ku Klux Klan to rebrand itself as a civil rights group for white people.

 When TV Nation ended, Theroux signed a development deal with the BBC, where he developed Louis Theroux's Weird Weekends.
 He has written for a number of publications, including Hip Hop Connection and The Idler.

 Documentaries

 Louis Theroux's Weird Weekends

 In Weird Weekends (1998–2000), Theroux followed marginal (mostly American) subcultures such as survivalists, black nationalists, white supremacists, and porn stars, often by living among or close to the people who were involved in them.
 His documentary method subtly exposes the contradictions or farcical elements of his subjects' seriously held beliefs.
 He described the aim of Weird Weekends as: